Best Things to Do in Osaka: The Ultimate Tourist’s Guide

 HEP FIVE is a unique shopping and entertainment complex known for its iconic red Ferris wheel perched on the rooftop.
 Aside from an array of stores, it houses one of the most significant cinema complexes in Osaka.

 Osaka Castle (大阪城 - oosakajyou), a symbol of the city, is one of Japan's most iconic landmarks.
-This historic monument, surrounded by a beautiful park, offers a fascinating glimpse into the country's rich past.
-The castle's museum houses numerous artefacts and exhibits, providing a deeper understanding of Japan's history.
+This historic monument, surrounded by a beautiful park, offers a glimpse into the country's past.
+The castle's museum houses numerous artifacts and exhibits, giving you a deep look into Japan's samurai history.

 The Umeda Sky Building consists of two distinct towers connected by the "Floating Garden Observatory," which is the building's most renowned feature.
 The towers rise to a height of 173 meters (568 feet) and are linked together by a series of escalators and walkways that seem to hang in mid-air.
 This design creates a sense of floating among the clouds, offering visitors a one-of-a-kind experience as they navigate between the towers.